 For the headset I used Peltor Optime II earmuff suitable for hard hat mounting.
 They claim to reduce the noise by 31 dB and are quite spacey inside, so putting the earphone inside would not be a problem.
 The stock earmuff contains soft foam.
 I cut and removed a part of the foam to accommodate the earphone.
 To fix the earphone in place I used a piece of hard foam cut in the shape of the earphone.
 The earphone is military-grade speaker Racal 782-5393, used with Clansman radio equipment.

 Push-To-Talk button is located on the left earmuff.
-The main cable goes to the right one, also containing the microphone amplifier.
+The main cable goes to the right one which also contains the microphone amplifier.
 The four-wire cable goes inside the helmet from the right to the left earmuff.
-Two wires are used by PTT button, the other two for the left earphone.
+Two wires are used by PTT button, the other two - by the left earphone.
 I used cable grommets so it looks quite professional.

 I took the whole microphone arm from a military headset bought in army surplus store.
 The original microphone was of electret kind, requiring 24 V power supply.
 I replaced it with noise-cancelling Racal microphone similar to Russian DMSZ1.
 I put a foam windscreen on it for good measure.